Kirsten Flower

 Kirsten Flower (born August 14, 1988) is an American former professional tennis player.

 A native of Columbus, Ohio, Flower was a member of Georgia Tech's 2007 NCAA Division I championship team.
 Her final two seasons of collegiate tennis were with Ohio State University and she was team captain as a senior.

-Flower made her only WTA Tour singles main draw appearance as a wildcard in Cincinnati in 2007.
+Flower made her only WTA Tour singles main-draw appearance as a wildcard in Cincinnati in 2007.

+Flower has also worked as a coach for the Yale Bulldogs and the New Haven Chargers.